Barrington Moore Memorial Award in Biological Science

 Evaluation will be based on meeting the following criteria:

-Your nomination packet must include:
+Your nomination packet must be submitted through the online submission portal site and include:

-Two letters of endorsement from peers on the nominee’s achievements with the award criteria.
+wo letters of endorsement from peers on the nominee’s achievements with the award criteria.

 Recent, digital headshot photograph of a minimum 300 dpi.